 It efficiently processes streaming data from upstream modules, extracting unique values in a list, where the length of the list is determined by the range of \textit{Modulus}.
-The downstream module in \textsc{Piper} tracks the appearing sequence of occurrences for each unique value, assigns a corresponding index, and stores the value-index pair in memory.
+The downstream module in \textsc{PipeRec} tracks the appearing sequence of occurrences for each unique value, assigns a corresponding index, and stores the value-index pair in memory.
 The achieved II depends on the memory in use to store value-index pairs, with on-chip memory offering an II of two cycles due to Read-After-Write latency, and off-chip memory achieving an II of approximately six cycles.

 \textit{VocabMap}.
-The lookup process of mapping each value to its corresponding index makes \textsc{Piper} iterate over the entire dataset once more, and the final output comprises the corresponding indices in sequence. \textsc{Piper} achieves this functionality using the pre-generated vocabulary table, reaching an II of approximately six cycles when the table is stored in off-chip memory or one cycle when stored in on-chip memory.
+The lookup process of mapping each value to its corresponding index makes \textsc{PipeRec} iterate over the entire dataset once more, and the final output comprises the corresponding indices in sequence. \textsc{PipeRec} achieves this functionality using the pre-generated vocabulary table, reaching an II of approximately six cycles when the table is stored in off-chip memory or one cycle when stored in on-chip memory.
 This operator represents the final stage in handling sparse features, and II of the overall dataflow is influenced by the memory type used for vocabulary table.